atet/learn/git/README.md

 #### Generate Git GUI SSH Key
 * Go to Help → Show SSH Key.
 * Click on "Generate Key" then "Copy To Clipboard".
+   * NOTE: Your key will be a difference sequence of characters than below

 [![.img/step04b.png](.img/step04b.png)](#nolink)